AdityaBaxla/app-dev-docs/docs/appdev-II-theory/logicaloperators.md

-Here's a detailed guide on logical operators in JavaScript, explaining how they work, the differences between them, and common pitfalls.

----

 # Mastering Logical Operators in JavaScript

 Logical operators in JavaScript allow you to combine and manipulate boolean values (`true` or `false`).
 They are essential for controlling the flow of logic in conditional statements and expressions.
 This guide will explain each logical operator in detail, including examples and common pitfalls to avoid.